evkx/evkx.github.io/content/models/lotus/eletre/Eletre/rangeandconsumption.md

 ---
-title: Tesla Model 3 range & consumption
+title: Lotus Eletre range & consumption
 linktitle: Range & Consumption
-description: Here you find all details about range and consumption for Tesla Model 3.
+description: Here you find all details about range and consumption for Lotus Eletre.
 weight: 9
 hidden: true
 ---